Best Calorie Tracking App for Busy Professionals (2026)

 Best for: Visually-driven busy users

-Verdict: Pretty but not the fastest.
+Verdict: Pretty but not the fastest path to a logged meal.

 Quick Comparison